-Labour and Employment Comparative Guide - Employment and HR - Japan
+Labour and Employment Comparative Guide

 5.1 Must a valid reason be given to lawfully terminate an employment contract?

 Employers may terminate an employment contract for just cause only.
 Dismissed employees can claim reinstatement and salary based on the invalidity of the dismissal or compensation for unfair dismissal, unless the employer can show that there was a serious and objective reason for dismissal (eg, misconduct, incapacity, illegality, redundancy or some other substantial reason).
 The misconduct or breach of law must be serious enough to meet the stringent Japanese court standards.
 Unless the employer's case is strong, a safer alternative to dismissal is for the employer to request that the employee resign.
 Resignation requests by the employer are made on an individual basis and employees need not accept them.
 Financial incentives are offered to encourage employees to accept the offer to resign.
-The arrangement is typically documented in a separation agreement covering the separation (severance) package, waivers and releases and restrictive covenants.
+The arrangement is typically documented in a separation agreement covering:

-Redundancies: Employers can terminate employees for compelling reasons only – for example, where the employer faces significant economic necessity or reasonable operational necessity, and thus a reduction in workforce is unavoidable.
+Redundancies: Employers can terminate employees for compelling reasons only – for example, where the employer faces significant economic necessity or reasonable operational necessity and a reduction in workforce is thus unavoidable.
 The Supreme Court has established the following conditions, which employers must meet to lay off employees in this context:

 - The employer must be in a poor financial situation, making the need to act imperative;

-- The employer must attempt to cut costs and expenses, and reassign employees to other positions within the employer's organisation;
+- The employer must attempt to cut costs and expenses and reassign employees to other positions within its organisation;

 - The employer must establish appropriate and rational selection criteria; and